0xtf/testmynids.org/README.md

 ## Have an idea for a new test?

 Please let me know.
-Purpose of this project is to be community-driven and we want to provide a framework that allows for testing of as many as possible protocols *(DNS, SMTP, HTTP, etc)*.
+Purpose of this project is to be community-driven.
+We also want to provide a framework that allows for testing of as many different as possible protocols *(DNS, SMTP, HTTP, etc)*.

 ## Why?
 What about _insert_project_here_?